MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 To set up an incremental refreshed entity, start by configuring your entity as you would any other entity.

-Once the dataflow is created and saved, select the **incremental refresh** icon in the entity view, as shown in the following image:
+Once the dataflow is created and saved, select the **incremental refresh** icon in the entity view, as shown in the following image.

 ![Incremental refresh icon for dataflows](media/dataflows-incremental-refresh/dataflows-incremental-refresh-01.png)

-When you click the icon, the **Incremental refresh settings** window appears.
+When you select the icon, the **Incremental refresh settings** window appears.
 When you toggle incremental refresh to the **On** position, you can configure your incremental refresh.

 ![Incremental refresh for dataflows](media/dataflows-incremental-refresh/dataflows-incremental-refresh-03.png)

 The following list explains the settings in the **Incremental refresh settings** window.

 * **Incremental refresh on/off toggle**&mdash;this slider toggles incremental refresh policy on or off for the entity.
-* **Filter field drop down**&mdash;selects the query field on which the entity should be filtered for increments.
+* **Filter field drop-down**&mdash;selects the query field on which the entity should be filtered for increments.
 This field only contains *datetime* fields.
-You cannot use incremental refresh if your entity doesn’t contain a *datetime* field.
+You can't use incremental refresh if your entity doesn’t contain a *datetime* field.
 * **Store rows from the past**&mdash;the following example helps explain the next few settings.

     This example defines a refresh policy to store five years of data in total, and incrementally refresh 10 days of data.
-If the entity is refreshed daily, the following is carried out for each refresh operation:
+If the entity is refreshed daily, the following actions are carried out for each refresh operation:

     * Add a new day of data.
     * Refresh 10 days up to the current date.
     * Remove calendar years that are older than five years prior to the current date.
-For example, if the current date is January 1st 2019, the year 2013 is removed.
+For example, if the current date is January 1, 2019, the year 2013 is removed.

     The first dataflow refresh might take a while to import all five years, but subsequent refreshes are likely to complete in a small fraction of the initial refresh time.

-* **Detect data changes**&mdashIncremental refresh of 10 days is much more efficient than full refresh of 5 years, but you might be able to do even better.
+* **Detect data changes**&mdashIncremental refresh of 10 days is much more efficient than full refresh of five years, but you might be able to do even better.
 When you select the **Detect data changes** checkbox, you can select a date/time column to identify and refresh only the days where the data has changed.
 This assumes such a column exists in the source system, which is typically for auditing purposes.
 The maximum value of this column is evaluated for each of the periods in the incremental range.
-If that data has not changed since the last refresh, there's no need to refresh the period.
+If that data hasn't changed since the last refresh, there's no need to refresh the period.
 In the example, this could further reduce the days incrementally refreshed from 10 to perhaps two.

 > [!TIP]
 > The current design requires that the column used to detect data changes be persisted and cached into memory.
 You might want to consider one of the following techniques to reduce cardinality and memory consumption: